AxonIQ/reference-guide/release-notes/rn-extensions/rn-jobrunrpro/rn-jobrunrpro-major-releases.md

 This page notes all enhancements and features that we have introduced to our major releases of the Axon JobRunr Pro Extension.

-## Release 4.8.0
+## Release 4.8

 ### Enhancements

-- Add JobRunr Pro deadline manager. [#10](https://github.com/AxonFramework/extension-jobrunrpro/pull/10)
+- Add implementation and tests for the JobRunrProDeadlineManager. [#10](https://github.com/AxonFramework/extension-jobrunrpro/pull/10)

 ### Contributors